Ludovica Academy: History

 Count János Buttler, who personally contributed Forints, a substantial amount was collected, and the foundation stone was laid by Archduke Joseph, Palatine of Hungary (Hungarian: József nádor) in 1831.

 The government did everything in its power to prevent the academy's establishment, and the contributed funds were diverted to other projects.
 The National Assembly of 1832-36 forbade the language of instruction to be in Hungarian, and this policy was re-introduced, and adhered to, after the Revolt of 1848.

 Its existence, reorganization and regulation was enshrined in the 1872 XVI article of law to function as the Royal Hungarian Ludovica Military Defense Academy, and it opened its doors on November 21, 1872.

 Academic accreditation, with the required level of curriculum, was introduced in 1897 during the government of Prime Minister Baron Dezső Bánffy.
 Several well-known military officers served as instructors at the academy, with General Henrik Werth, who, as of 1926, served as the commanding officer.

 After World War II, the Communist regime left the academy building, like the Buda Castle, in their damaged condition.
 The horse riding school building housed the Alfa cinema, which, in the early 1990s, was completely destroyed by fire.

 The thoroughly damaged main building was used by the faculty of Natural Sciences of Eötvös Loránd University.
-Today, the beautifully rebuilt southern wing houses the Raoul Wallenberg School of Social Sciences And, the greatly expanded underground areas, linking the renovated covered riding school and the partially rebuilt main building, provide home for The Hungarian Museum of Natural History.
+Today, the rebuilt southern wing houses the Raoul Wallenberg School of Social Sciences and the greatly expanded underground areas, linking the renovated covered riding school and the partially rebuilt main building, providing home for The Hungarian Museum of Natural History.

 As the heir of Ludovica Academy, on May 15, 2009, the Miklos Zrinyi National Defense University celebrated the first 100 days of the merged institutes for advanced military curricula.

 The celebrations were held in the Orzcy Garden located behind the main edifice and the programs were attended by the Army's choir with the participation of the citizens of the Józsefváros district.